siliconecb/siliconecb/README.md

 [![me website](https://img.shields.io/badge/website-siliconecb.cc-lightgray)](https://siliconecb.cc)
 [![follow me](https://img.shields.io/github/followers/siliconecb?label=Follow&style=social)](https://github.com/siliconecb)

  I'm an amateur web developer with just under 3 years of experience, I got into programming through Scratch in elementary school, and my life has never been the same!
-My favorite programming language is Svelte, which is the framework running the website you're looking at right now!

-I also enjoy playing around with graphics and VFX in Photoshop, Blender, and After Effects! :)
+My favorite programming language is Svelte, and I also enjoy playing around with graphics and VFX in Photoshop, Blender, and After Effects! :)

 > i lost my account recently, this is a dupe account. some of my repos/projects are missing